Blue Perennials and Blue Hues in the Garden

-Pulmonaria.
-Shade lovers, Pulmonarias or lungworts do best in rich, well-drained soil that is kept moist.
+Pulmonarias or lungworts are a blue perennial that do best growing in shade and rich, well-drained soil that is kept moist.
 Foliage is marbled, mottled, or dappled with spots in white or silver.
-This woodland garden includes two blue-flowered lungworts: Pulmonaria Glacier and Pulmonaria Benediction.
+This woodland garden includes two blue perennials lungworts: Pulmonaria Glacier and Pulmonaria Benediction.
 The accompanying white flower is Symphytum x uplandicum variegatum, a hybrid comfrey.

 Pulmonaria "Benediction" has large leafy clumps of dark green foliage with widely spaced silver spotting and spring flowers of dark blue.

-Omphalodes cappadocica 'Starry Eyes.'
 Omphalodes cappadocica is a demure species that clumps rather than creeps.
-Its flowers range from soft mauve to deep blue.
+Its blue flowers range from soft mauve to deep blue.
 A relatively new perennial, it blooms in spring.
 Here, the tiny bicolored blooms teeter above Lamiastrum Galeobdolon 'Herman's Pride' and Tricyrtis hirta x formosana.